Majesco Motors

 The End of the Line

-At present we have no definite information regarding the date upon which Majesco production was terminated.
-All that can be said for certain is that by March 1949 there was no longer any mention of the Majesco range in Henry J. Nicholls’ “Aeromodeller” advertisements.
-Moreover, the Majesco range was not included in the list of British engines featured in the 1948 “Aeromodeller Annual” which was published at the end of that year.
-The clear implication is that Majesco production almost certainly ceased prior to the end of 1948.
+The Majesco range was not included in the list of British engines featured in the 1948 “Aeromodeller Annual” which was published at the end of that year.
+The clear implication is that Majesco production had almost certainly ceased prior to the end of 1948.

 Further confirmation of this is to be found in the pages of Ron Warring’s previously-mentioned book “Miniature Aero Motors”.
 The Majesco “45” sparker and the Majesco Mite and “22” diesels were all included in the data tables which formed an appendix to Warring’s book.
 However, all of these models were specifically noted by Warring as being out of production.
-Since there’s a good deal of internal evidence in the form of inclusions and exclusions to suggest that the book was mostly compiled between late 1948 and early 1949, this seems to prove that all Majesco production had ceased as of late 1948.
+Since there’s a good deal of internal evidence in the form of inclusions and exclusions to suggest that the book was mostly compiled between late 1948 and early 1949, this seems to prove yet again that all Majesco production had ceased as of late 1948.

 So the Majesco range was gone after a market presence of only some 30 months or so.
 Presumably Jack Colyer found that he could not compete in the evolving British marketplace with the mass-production capabilities of firms such as E.D.International Model Aircraft (FROG) and Mills and still make a livable income.
 In fact, the manufacture of the Majesco engines may well have been a labour of love which was in fact a sideline to Colyer’s main employment activities.
 Regardless, a sad end to what was surely a very sincere attempt by a genuine enthusiast to offer a quality product to his fellow modellers.